 - Test set — locked away until the end.
 Used once, for the final unbiased estimate of generalization performance.

-The reason for the separate validation set: if we tuned hyperparameters against the test set, we’d implicitly be optimizing against it.
-After enough tuning rounds, the test set would no longer measure generalization to unseen data — it would measure how well we tuned to that particular test set.
-The test set has to be locked away.
+Why the separate validation set: if we tuned hyperparameters against the test set, we’d implicitly be optimizing against it.
+After enough tuning rounds, the test set would no longer measure generalization to unseen data.
+It would measure how well we tuned to that particular test set.
+So the test set has to be locked away.

 A typical workflow: